Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Prevent imagine usage during swf file handling.
 * Minor cleanup in ajax tree handler.
 * Fixed typos related to example row handling (#1185).
+* Refactored usage of deprecated service in item actions menu for loggable entities.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.3.2).

 ## ModuleStudio 1.3.1 (May 30, 2018)